 This recipe, printed with permission, was created by Gian Saetti, a bartender at the Ritz-Carlton Kapalua's Alaloa Lounge in Maui.
 It is an elegant cocktail and one worthy of special note.
 In reality, as Saetti pointed out, his Bourbon and Blood is more like the classic Boulevardier than the Manhattan.

-A Bourbon and Blood retains that apéritif profile found in the Boulevardier, though it switches from bitter Campari to sweet Solerno.
+A Bourbon and Blood retains that apéritif profile found in the Boulevardier, though it switches from bitter to sweet orange liqueurs.
 This blood orange base works wonders with bourbon whiskey and sweet vermouth and the orange bitters are a perfect accent to the entire mix.